Central University of Finance and Economics

+The Central University of Finance and Economics (CUFE) is a public finance and economics university located in Beijing, China.
+Affiliated with the Ministry of Education of China, the university is co-sponsored by the Ministry of Education, the Ministry of Finance, and the Beijing Municipal People's Government.
+The university is part of the Double First-Class Construction and Project 211.

-Central University of Finance and Economics is the first economics and management university which was founded by the China Central Government and now under the direct administration of the Ministry of Education of China.
-The university is a national key university with subjects in economics, management, law, literature, philosophy, science, engineering, pedagogy and art.
+CUFE is the first economics and management university which was founded by the China Central Government.
+The university emphasizes the disciplines of economics, management, law, literature, philosophy, science, engineering, pedagogy and art.

-Central University of Finance and Economics is a Double First Class University Plan university, also a member of former Project 211 and the 985 Innovative Platforms for Key Disciplines Project, which receives support from the Ministry of Education, the Ministry of Finance and the Beijing Government.

-Central University of Finance and Economics has been regarded as one of the prominent universities in finance, economics, business and management of China, which is known as "the Cradle of Giants in the Fields of Finance and Management".
-In The Report of Chinese Universities and Courses evaluation of 2017–2018 (released by Research Center for China Science Evaluation), Central University of Finance and Economics was ranked No.1 among 67 finance and economics universities in mainland China.
-According to 2018 China College Rankings By Salary, the average salaries of CUFE graduates is ranked No.9 in China.
-In the Assessments of Ministry of Education, the Applied Economics of CUFE is ranked as No. 1 in China, accompanying with the Peking University and the Renmin University of China.

 History

 In 1949, shortly after the founding of the People's Republic of China, CUFE (then called Central School of Taxation), the first university of finance and economics in the Republic, was created by the China Central Government.

-In 1952, the faculties and staffs of economics of the Peking University, the Tsinghua University, the Yenching University, the Fu Jen Catholic University are merged into CUFE.
+In 1952, the faculties and staffs of economics of Peking University, Tsinghua University, Yenching University, and Fu Jen Catholic University are merged into CUFE.

-The former name of CUFE was Central School of Taxation.
-Later, it went through several stages of development, from Central Institute of Finance, Central Institute of Finance and Economics, to Central Institute of Finance and Banking.
+Formerly known as Central School of Taxation, it went through several stages of development, from Central Institute of Finance, Central Institute of Finance and Economics, to Central Institute of Finance and Banking.
 In 1996, the institute was officially renamed as Central University of Finance and Economics (CUFE) under the direct leadership of the Ministry of Education.
 CUFE upholds "loyalty, unity, truth and innovation" as its motto, adhering to the philosophy of "pursuing truth and excellence".
-With over 125,000 graduates, CUFE is known as "the Cradle of Giants in the Field of Finance and Management ".
+With over 125,000 graduates, CUFE is known as "the Cradle of Giants in the Field of Finance and Management".

 In 1999, the Communist Party former general secretary, Jiang Zemin, gave CUFE his autograph to celebrate the 50th birthday of the university.